Omni Calculator logo

 2, 4, 4, 6, 6, 6, 7, 7, 7, 7, 8

 Note how many times each number occurs.
-The number 7 occurs the most frequently - a total of 4 times.
+The number 7 occurs most frequently, four times in total.

 Method 3.
 Create a frequency table

-Finally, for large datasets, it can be useful to organize the data in a frequency table.
+Finally, it can be useful to organize the data in a frequency table for large datasets.
 You can fill in the frequency table after sorting the numbers from least to greatest:

 Value